flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 templating: false
 ---

-# Lorebook Structure
+# World Info structure

-At the most basic level, Lorebooks are like encyclopedia entries: there is an article and there are a few keywords that can be used to find it.
+At the most basic level, entries in a World Info Lorebook are like pages in an encyclopedia: there are articles and there are a few keywords that can be used to find them.

-Within SillyTavern, there is some additional metadata, like how to interpret those keywords and how important each entry is, but these will make sense as you start building.
+Within SillyTavern, there is some additional metadata, like [how to interpret those keywords and how entries are ranked against each other](#lorebook-entries).

+Towards the end, the process by which SillyTavern [assembles World Info into a request for the LLM](#prompt-insertion) is described.

 ## Lorebook Entries